Self-Distillation of Hidden Layers for Self-Supervised Representation Learning: Abstract

 \section{Abstract}

-The landscape of self-supervised learning (SSL) is currently dominated by generative approaches (\eg{}, MAE) that reconstruct raw low-level data, and predictive approaches (\eg{}, I-JEPA) that predict high-level abstract embeddings.
-While generative methods provide strong grounding, they are computationally inefficient for high-redundancy modalities like imagery, and their training objective does not prioritize learning high-level, conceptual features.
+The landscape of self-supervised learning (SSL) is currently dominated by generative approaches (\eg{} MAE) that reconstruct raw low-level data, and predictive approaches (\eg{} I-JEPA) that predict high-level abstract embeddings.
+While generative methods are stable due to their reliable training targets based on ground-truth data, they are computationally inefficient for high-redundancy modalities like imagery, and their training objective does not prioritize learning high-level, conceptual features.
 Conversely, predictive methods often suffer from training instability due to their reliance on the non-stationary targets of final-layer self-distillation.
-We introduce \textbf{Bootleg}, a method that bridges this divide by tasking the model with predicting latent representations from \emph{multiple hidden layers} of a teacher network.
+We introduce \textbf{Bootleg}, a method that bridges this divide by tasking the model with predicting latent representations from \emph{multiple hidden layers} of a teacher.
 This hierarchical objective forces the model to capture features at varying levels of abstraction simultaneously.
-We demonstrate that Bootleg significantly outperforms comparable baselines (+10\% over I-JEPA) on classification of ImageNet-1K and iNaturalist-21, and semantic segmentation of ADE20K and Cityscapes.
+We demonstrate Bootleg significantly outperforms comparable baselines (+10\% vs. I-JEPA) on frozen probe classification of ImageNet-1K, iNaturalist-21, and VTAB, and semantic segmentation of ADE20K, Cityscapes, and COCO-Stuff.